 So, if you arrive June 1 and plan to stay 90 days until August 29th, you need a passport that is valid until at least 90 days after August 29.

 At your point of entry into the Schengen Area— whether that's the airport in Rome, Paris or Barcelona, for example—you will be required to show proof of a return ticket to your country of origin or to a non-Schengen country.

 The customs agent may ask about the purpose of your trip, where you are staying, what other countries you are planning to visit.
 Even though you won't have a piece of paper marked "visa," you will essentially be in Italy on a tourist visa, which is good for 90 days.

 It sounds complicated, but it's really pretty simple.
 You can travel within Italy and within the EU's Schengen Area countries for a total of 90 days, period.
 As a tourist, you can't legally stay in Italy or the Schengen Area for longer than 90 days.
 You can not come to Italy (or Schengen) with open-ended plans to try to stay longer, look for a job or decide if you want to move long-term.

 Before 90 days have passed, you will need to leave Italy and the Schengen Area, and stay out for a minimum of 90 days before visiting again.
 It sounds rigid, but it is one of Italy and the EU's means of controlling illegal immigration.

-How Do I Know If I Need a Visa?
+How To Know If You Need a Visa

 How to Get an Italian Visa